HTWDD-RN/RTSync/README.md

 # Build RTSync

-## 1. Get the files
-Either Check out this project using git: `git clone https://github.com/HTWDD-RN/RTSync.git` or [download it as an archive](https://github.com/HTWDD-RN/RTSync/archive/refs/heads/main.zip) and unpack it.

-## 2. Build the maven project
+## Prerequisite
-You need maven to build this project.
+**Maven:** You need maven for the steps 1 and 3.
 Ask your IT department for it or see https://maven.apache.org/install.html.

+## 1. Build the otter-java maven project
+### Get the files for otter-java
+Either Check out otter-java from the HTWD repository using git: `git clone https://github.com/HTWDD-RN/otter-java.git` or [download otter-java as an archive](https://github.com/HTWDD-RN/otter-java/archive/refs/heads/main.zip) and unpack it.
+### Install otter-java
 Open a console.
+Change into the otter-java project folder from the previous step which we assume to be called otter-java.
+Then have maven install it.
+The tests can be skipped in order to save time by using the parameter -DskipTests.

+`cd otter-java`

+`mvn install -DskipTests`

+## 2. Build the RTSync maven project
+### Get the files for RTSync
+Either Check out RTSync from the HTWD repository using git: `git clone https://github.com/HTWDD-RN/RTSync.git` or [download RTSync as an archive](https://github.com/HTWDD-RN/RTSync/archive/refs/heads/main.zip) and unpack it.
+### Install RTSync

-Change into the project folder from step 1 which we assume to be called RTSync.
+Open a console.
+Change into the RTSync project folder from the previous step which we assume to be called RTSync.
 Then have maven install it.
 The tests can be skipped in order to save time by using the parameter -DskipTests.

 `cd RTSync`